 Gary Arndt is an awarding winning blogger and travel photographer who has been traveling around the world since 2007.
 His blog Everything Everywhere is considered one of the best travel blogs in the world.
-In 2010 Time Magazine named it one of the Top 25 Blogs on the Internet and it earned a Gold Medal in the Travel Blog category in the North American Travel Journalist Association (NATJA) awards, and a Gold Medal for Best Travel Photography Blog in the 2018 TBCAsia Awards.
+In 2010, Time Magazine named it one of the Top 25 Blogs on the Internet and it earned a Gold Medal in the Travel Blog category in the North American Travel Journalist Association (NATJA) awards, and a Gold Medal for Best Travel Photography Blog in the 2018 TBCAsia Awards.
 Since 2009 he has been the co-host of This Week in Travel, an award-winning weekly podcast which covers travel industry news.
 He is also the host of The Global Travel Conspiracy.

 Gloria Atanmo is a travel blogger, author, and digital storyteller.
 Living out of a suitcase for almost 5 years, she’s trotted through over 60 countries across 6 continents and has no desire of slowing down anytime soon.
 You can rely on TheBlogAbroad.com for witty, reflective, and informative stories about her adventures on the road, as well as her Instagram for all the visual wanderlust your travel doctor would prescribe.

 Carol Cain has always been fascinated with the way people from different backgrounds and experiences interact and take in the world around them and how it influences the way in which they share their stories.
 Now she gets to share those stories, as well as her own travel adventures and photography on her award-winning travel blog, Girl Gone Travel, and through various brand partnerships and publications from around the world.
-She will be speaking on family travel.

 Jason Cochran is an award-winning travel journalist, pop historian, and consumer reporter.
 He was the first person in a quarter century to win Guidebook of the Year twice in the Lowell Thomas Awards by the Society of American Travel Writers.
 Currently the Editor-in-Chief of Frommers.com, he has written extensively for the New York Post, Budget Travel; Entertainment Weekly; The New York Times; New York Daily News; USA Today; Travel + Leisure and T+L Family; BBC Travel, and more.
 He is an alumnus of Northwestern University’s Medill School of Journalism and NYU’s Graduate Music Theatre Writing Program.

 Catharine Hamm is the Travel editor for the Los Angeles Times.
 She was born in Syracuse, N.Y., to a peripatetic family whose stops included Washington, D.C.; Honolulu; and Manila.
 Her varied media career has taken her from McPherson, Kan., to Kansas City, Mo., San Bernardino, Salinas and L.A.
 Hamm has twice received individual Lowell Thomas Awards, and the Travel section has been recognized eight times during her tenure as editor.
 Her favorite place?
 Always where she’s going next.

 Clay Hebert is a keynote speaker, marketing strategist, coach and storyteller.
 As one of the world’s top crowdfunding experts, Clay has helped over 300 projects raise over $75 million via crowdfunding.
 Forbes called him “one of the next generation of business and media influencers” and he was recently named one of Entrepreneur Magazine’s 50 Most Daring Entrepreneurs.
 He speaks on marketing, growth and storytelling to clients ranging from Accenture to Zappos.
 Through his Perfect Intro and Perfect Brand frameworks, Clay helps leaders, executives, entrepreneurs and nonprofits tell better stories, fund their dreams, grow their companies and do work that matters.